 Bundling many loans into one investment, a process known as securitization, provides an efficient way to channel money to borrowers who might not otherwise get funds.
 But securitization proved dangerous during the last real estate boom because it encouraged banks to give loans to people with weak credit and then pass on those risky loans to the buyers of the structured products.
 When the real estate market dropped in value, it inflicted unexpected losses on those investors and led to chaos in the financial system.
 Many investors complained that the complexity of the instruments obscured their risks.

 The Dodd-Frank regulatory overhaul is forcing banks to take extra steps in the process of bundling loans, but it does not change the basic approach.

-For a glimpse into this process, consider the mortgage taken out by the Hard Rock Hotel in downtown Chicago.
-In mid-2007, the hotel took out a risky mortgage on which it paid only interest.
+For a glimpse into this process, both before and after the crisis, consider the mortgage taken out by the Hard Rock Hotel in downtown Chicago.
+In mid-2007, just as the real estate market was coming unhinged, the hotel — like many ordinary home buyers — took out a risky mortgage on which it paid only interest.
 JPMorgan Chase mixed this loan and others into a commercial mortgage-backed security.
 Credit ratings agencies gave a large portion of the resulting bonds a AAA rating.

 After the recession, the hotel struggled to keep up with its payments, edging it toward foreclosure.
 It was one of several bad loans that caused losses for holders of the old bonds.
 But late last year, with the market for structured finance coming back to life, the hotel’s owners were able to refinance the old mortgage.
 In February, that refinanced loan turned up in a new bond, which again received a AAA rating.